 - The Puzzlebox Orbit is a brain-controlled helicopter that flew around and was amazing.

 - Monster had an Alicia Keys concert and featured brand ambassadors such as Tyson Beckford, Xzibit, Sheila E., Nick Cannon and more showing off their new and stylish headphones.
-I drooled (at the headphones… not the celebs ).
+I drooled (at the headphones… not the celebs :P).

 - Sony showcased a ton of cool products that worked by touching your mobile device to them.
 It was pretty cool looking!